Artin0123/gemini-image-mcp-server/README.md

   - Arguments: `videoPaths` (array of strings, required), `prompt` (string, optional).
 - `analyze_youtube_video`: Receives a single YouTube video URL and analyzes its content.
   - Arguments: `youtubeUrl` (string, required), `prompt` (string, optional).

+### Remote deployments

+When the server runs on Smithery or any other remote host, it cannot reach files that live on your local machine.
+Requests to the `..._from_path` tools must reference paths that exist on the remote host's filesystem; local-only paths will fail because the remote process has no access to them.

 ### Usage Examples